In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 When is the Mallorca Christmas Lights switch on?

-Mallorca’s Christmas Lights are traditionally switched on the last weekend of November.
-However, in November 2022, they are being switched on a week earlier on Saturday 19 November at 20:00.
+Mallorca’s Christmas Lights are traditionally switched on the last weekend of November if you are planning ahead.

 Turning on the Christmas lights signals the start of the festive season in Mallorca.